49 Andromedae

-49 Andromedae (abbreviated 49 And) is a star in the constellation Andromeda.
-49 Andromedae is the Flamsteed designation though it also bears the Bayer designation A Andromedae.
+49 Andromedae is a star in the constellation Andromeda.
+49 Andromedae is the Flamsteed designation (abbreviated 49 And), though it also bears the Bayer designation A Andromedae.
 It is visible to the naked eye under good viewing conditions with an apparent visual magnitude of 5.269.
-The distance to 49 Andromedae, as determined from its annual parallax shift of 9.8 mas, is around 314 light-years.
-It is moving closer to the Sun with a heliocentric radial velocity of −11.5 km/s.
+The distance to 49 Andromedae, as determined from its annual parallax shift of 9.8 mas, is around 333 light-years.
+It is drifting closer to the Sun with a heliocentric radial velocity of −11.5 km/s.